Need a day of rest and relaxation? This cat masseuse is open for business!

 Before you go out and bring home a Fennec fox, make sure that you're ready for this unique pet.
 According to National Geographic, these little foxes live in the Sahara Desert and other desert environments.
 Their large ears, measuring an incredible six inches, help to give off heat so they stay cool, and their thick fur acts like insulation to protect them from the sun.
 These foxes have feet that are perfect for digging, and they live in dens underground.
 They're omnivores and eat everything from eggs to rodents to insects.

-This fox species can be kept as pets in some areas, according to The Spruce Pets, but they're not too common.
+This fox species can be kept as pets in some areas, but they're not too common.
 While traditionally wild animals, these exotic pets can live in homes as long as you're ready for the care that comes with these unusual pets.

 Fennec foxes are highly social animals, so Fennec fox owners need to spend plenty of time interacting with these little animals.
 They're naturally nocturnal, but with time they may adapt to their owners' schedules.
 These small wild canids are similar to dogs, but they need to be raised well as pups to establish trust in humans and to help minimize their chance of their biting people.